NBA/William D. Revelli Composition Contest

 Contest Selection Committee

 - Lt.
 Cmdr.
-Kelly Cartwright, U.S. Navy Fleet Band Activities (TN)
+Kelly Cartwright, United States Navy Band

 - Chris Chapman, Central Michigan University